 >> Try this great recipe for Quick Pork & Bean Tacos that is perfect for the whole family

 4. SATURDAY SWEETS!

-Speaking of weekends, Saturday’s all about Lördagsgodis.
-A common custom in Sweden to only allow children to eat as much candy or sweet treats aa they like/can on Saturdays mornings.
-After a week of working out and eating healthily – and following Friday night tacos, of course (see above) – Swedes love their Saturday sugar-rush.
+Speaking of weekends, Saturday's all about Lördagsgodis.
+A common custom in Sweden to only allow children to eat as much candy or sweet treats as they like/can on Saturdays mornings.
+After a week of working out and eating healthily - and, following Friday night tacos, of course (see above) - Swedes love their Saturday sugar-rush.

 Believed to hail from the 1950's when researchers recommended parents limit children’s sweet-eating to one day a week in order to keep cavities and tooth decay at bay.
 Now, most adults in Sweden reminisce about that visit to the sweet-shop as children and getting to pick out their Saturday sweets from a pick-n-mix at the local grocery store or sweet shop - and it's a tradition that has been continued to this day.

 And, one that would be easy for us to take on board to cut out mid-week sweet treats don't you think? >> Why not try the ever-popular Swedish Fish?